littlecubiclegames/quests/README.md

 Quests can have a list of tasks which are required to be completed before the quest can be finished (e.g. User needs to login 5x).
 A quest can have multiple tasks.
 The boolean operators ``AND`` and ``OR`` can be used to combine tasks.
 These operators can also be nested (e.g. User needs to login 5x OR The Sun is shining).

+#### Slot
+With slots it is possible to limit the amount of quests open at the time.
+Each slot allows one open quest.
+The availability of quests can be limited with a start and end date which can be useful for limited events.
+Slots are tied to a registry.

 #### Progress Listener
 Every quest that gets started automatically registers for all events necessary to track the progress.
 This happens whenever a quest gets started or during a request you can register individual quests that you load from you database storage via ``ProgressListener::registerQuest(QuestInterface $quest)``.
 Quests which upon progress change get completed, automatically change state into the ``completed`` state.